The Skipper and Author

 Arriving in the Caribbean was an epic adventure, and we continued up to the British Virgin Islands and spent a few weeks exploring the archipelago.

-Next up, we went back to Saint Martin before continuing along the island chain south to Antigua, Guadeloupe, Dominica, Martinique, St Lucia, and Carriacou in Grenada.
-We finally ended up in Trinidad, where Ellidah is currently parked for hurricane season.
+Next, we went back to Saint Martin before continuing along the island chain south to Antigua, Guadeloupe, Dominica, Martinique, St Lucia, and Carriacou in Grenada.
+We finally ended up in Trinidad, where I parked Ellidah for hurricane season.

 S/Y Ellidah – Jeanneau Sun Legende 41